 - Contact with dry winter wind

-- Too much fatigue caused by weak immune system
+- Too much fatigue is caused by a weak immune system

 - Depression or deep sadness